simplyphpdotcom/cl-cheshire-cat/README.md

 The loop protections intend to protect you from mild obvious rule specification errors.
 Their goal is not to prevent willingful redirection loops or mischievious configurations.
-For example it is easy to trick Chessire into issuing infinite redirection loops with a domain name rule with no URI rule, key `(:exact "www.domain.example")` and replacement `"www.domain.example"`.
+For example it is easy to trick Cheshire into issuing infinite redirection loops with a domain name rule with no URI rule, key `(:exact "www.domain.example")` and replacement `"www.domain.example"`.
 In other words you are responsible for the correctness of your redirection rules.
-Chessire will not check them for you and there is no plan to do so in the future.
+Cheshire will not check them for you and there is no plan to do so in the future.

 ## Unspecified behavior

-Since Chessire intends to be a production-grade product, we made our best to keep unspecified behavior implementation on a fail-early and safe basis.
+Since Cheshire intends to be a production-grade product, we made our best to keep unspecified behavior implementation on a fail-early and safe basis.

 For example, if you provide an invalid argument for a rule specification, we try